 How to Baby Proof Plants

 I know all too well how inquisitive growing babies can be.
 They simply love to explore.
 I’ve had the privilege of watching my growing toddler go through the same process.
 Babies are keen to try out their developing sense of taste.
-They’ll literally try to taste anything—and everything— they can get their hands on.
-And your plants aren’t exempt from this experiment.
+They’ll literally try to touch and taste anything — and everything — they can get their hands on.
+And your dog bowl, cabinets, wine racks or even plants aren’t exempt from this experiment.
 You want to make sure you don’t leave out your plants when baby proofing your home.

 Why Baby Proofing Plants is Important